 After launching a solid, 17-day, illegal strike, Canadian postal workers won the legal right to strike in 1965.

-In 1981, 13,000 hospital workers across Ontario launched an illegal strike to protest wage cuts and degraded working conditions.
+In 1981, thirteen thousand hospital workers across Ontario launched an illegal strike to protest wage cuts and degraded working conditions.
 They held out for nine days against hospital management, the provincial government, the courts, the police, and the media.

-Initially, union officials for the Canadian Union of Public Employees (CUPE) opposed the strike.
+Initially, CUPE union officials opposed the strike.
 When workers struck anyway, union officials issued a statement of support, but failed to mobilize other CUPE locals to build the strike.
 Isolated, the strike crumbled in defeat.

 Why do union officials collapse strikes, as CUPE did recently with the education workers, instead of broadening them?
 Why did the Ontario Federation of Labour (OFL) surrender to wage-busting Bill 124 instead of mounting a mass public-sector strike to force the province to back down?